Liver Cancer: Radiation Therapy

 On the days you get radiation

-complete.
+you ready.
 You should plan on being there for about an hour.

 machine so that radiation is directed to the spot that was marked during the simulation.

 What to expect after radiation therapy

-side effects from this treatment.
+cells as well as cancer cells.
 Some people have few or no side effects.
 If you do

 Side effect of radiation therapy